DATA ENGINEERING2025-03-05⏱️ 7 min read

 What is OLAP (Online Analytical Processing)?

-OLAP (On-line Analytical Processing) is categorized by comparatively small volume of transactions.
+OLAP (Online Analytical Processing) is categorized by comparatively small volumes of transactions.
 Queries are repeatedly very complex and contain aggregations.

-For OLAP systems an answering time is a success measure.
-On-line Analytical Processing (OLAP) applications are extensively utilized by Data Mining methods.
-OLAP database contains collected, historical data set, warehoused in multi-dimensional schemas generally a star schema.
+For OLAP systems, an answering time is a success measure.
+Online Analytical Processing (OLAP) applications are extensively utilized by Data Mining methods.
+An OLAP database contains a collected, historical dataset, warehoused in multi-dimensional schemas, generally a star schema.

 What is OLTP (Online Transaction Processing)?